 Backing Up Files

-To backup the website or app files on the server we will use tar
+To backup your website or app files on the server use tar

 .
-Everything will be on S3 so we will only keep only the last 4 days on the server by running some basic cleanup.
+Remember, everything will be on S3, keep only the last 4 days archives on the server by running some basic cleanup.
 Take a Look at the shell script located at /root/bck_files_script.sh

 :